bloomreach-forge/bloomreach-forge.github.io/src/site/markdown/index.md

 See [the project list page](project-list.html) for an overview of all projects at hosted at [github.com/onehippo-forge] (https://github.com/onehippo-forge).

-Initially, 33 selected projects were migrated in Q1 2017 from the discontinued Hippo SVN Forge at [forge.onehippo.org] (https://forge.onehippo.org).
+Initially, 33 selected projects were migrated in March 2017 from the discontinued Hippo SVN Forge at [forge.onehippo.org] (https://forge.onehippo.org).

 ### Development